-For the proof of the lower bound (converse) in \thref{thm:source-coding-one-shot}(ii), we employ the Kraus representation of the CPTP encoding map $\cE$ as follows: \begin{proof}[Proof of the lower bound in \thref{thm:source-coding-one-shot}(ii) (Converse)] We need to prove that for every $\eps$-admissible (blind) coding scheme $\cC_b=(\cE,\kD,M)$ with $F_e(\rho,\kD\circ\cE)\geq 1-\eps$, the code size $M$ satisfies
+For the proof of the lower bound (converse) in \Cref{thm:source-coding-one-shot}(ii), we employ the Kraus representation of the CPTP encoding map $\cE$ as follows: \begin{proof}[Proof of the lower bound in \Cref{thm:source-coding-one-shot}(ii) (Converse)] We need to prove that for every $\eps$-admissible (blind) coding scheme $\cC_b=(\cE,\kD,M)$ with $F_e(\rho,\kD\circ\cE)\geq 1-\eps$, the code size $M$ satisfies

-To this end, let $\cH_c\subset \cH$ be the compressed Hilbert space with dimension $M=\dim\cH_c$, let $\cE:\cD(\cH)\rightarrow\cD(\cH_c)$ be a CPTP map, and let $P$ be the projector onto $\cH_c$, i.e.~$\tr P=M$.
-Furthermore, let $\kD:\cD(\cH_c)\rightarrow\cD(\cH)$ be an arbitrary CPTP map.
+To this end, let $\cH_c\subset \cH$ be the compressed Hilbert space with dimension $M=\dim\cH_c$, let $\cE\colon\cD(\cH)\rightarrow\cD(\cH_c)$ be a CPTP map, and let $P$ be the projector onto $\cH_c$, i.e.~$\tr P=M$.
+Furthermore, let $\kD\colon\cD(\cH_c)\rightarrow\cD(\cH)$ be an arbitrary CPTP map.
 If $\lbrace E_j\rbrace$ and $\lbrace D_k\rbrace$ are sets of Kraus operators for $\cE$ and $\kD$ respectively, then $\lbrace D_kE_j\rbrace$ is a set of Kraus operators for the map $\Lambda = \kD\circ\cE$.
 We also define $Q_k$ as the projector onto the image of $D_k$, i.e.~$Q_k = \Pi_{\im(D_k P)}$, and note that

 For all $k$ we have

 Let us first derive an upper bound for the entanglement fidelity:

 where we used \eqref{eq:Qk-Dk} in the second equality and the Cauchy-Schwarz inequality for the Hilbert-Schmidt inner product to obtain the inequality.
 Now let $\widetilde{Q}=\arg\max_{Q_k}\tr(Q_k\rho Q_k)$ and $\eta>0$ arbitrary, then we can further bound the entanglement fidelity by